Emcepmcp/emcepmcp/README.md

 ---

 _Note: This is not financial advice.
-GudTekMCP is a tool for market analysis and should be used responsibly._
+EmcepMCP is a tool for market analysis and should be used responsibly._